 \subsection{Ablation Studies}

-To systematically deconstruct the performance gains and validate the necessity of each of our proposed core modules, we conduct comprehensive ablation studies across the CASME II, SAMM, and 4DME-Micro datasets.
-As detailed in Table~\ref{tab:ablation_big}, we independently evaluate the specific contributions of the structural reasoning, visual evidence construction, and logical deduction components.
+To analyze the performance gains and validate the necessity of each proposed core module, we conduct ablation studies across the CASME II, SAMM, and 4DME-Micro datasets.
+As detailed in Table~\ref{tab:ablation_big}, we independently evaluate the contributions of the structural AU modeling, visual evidence construction, and token-conditioned inference components.

-We first investigate the impact of structural reasoning.
+We first investigate the impact of structural AU modeling.
 Removing the Relation-Aware Action Unit Graph Neural Network (R-AUGNN) entirely leads to a noticeable performance drop; for instance, the Macro-F1 score on 4DME-Micro decreases from 57.7\% to 55.5\%.
-To further verify the necessity of physical priors, we replace the FACS-guided sparse topology with a fully-connected graph and a self-loops-only graph.
-Both variants yield sub-optimal results compared to the full model.
-This suggests that blindly learning relation weights from small-sample datasets can easily lead to overfitting, and incorporating explicit anatomical priors is highly beneficial for regularizing the graph structure.
+To further verify the necessity of physical priors, we replace the FACS-guided sparse topology with a fully connected graph and a self-loops-only graph.
+Both variants yield suboptimal results compared with the full model.
+This suggests that learning relation weights from small-sample datasets without anatomical constraints can easily lead to overfitting, whereas explicit anatomical priors help regularize the graph structure.

-Regarding visual evidence construction, the Multi-Granularity Evidence-Enhanced Fusion Projector (MGE-EFP) plays a vital role in capturing subtle dynamics.
-When the attention-gated fusion is removed and replaced by a simple linear projection, the performance degrades considerably across all benchmarks.
-More importantly, utilizing only mid-level high-frequency features or exclusively high-level global semantics fails to match the performance of the integrated module.
-This confirms our hypothesis that accurate micro-expression detection benefits greatly from the simultaneous extraction and adaptive fusion of localized edge deformations and overall facial contexts.
+Regarding visual evidence construction, the Multi-Granularity Evidence-Enhanced Fusion Projector (MGE-EFP) plays an important role in capturing subtle dynamics.
+When the attention-gated fusion is removed and replaced by a simple linear projection, the performance degrades across all benchmarks.
+Moreover, using only mid-level high-frequency features or only high-level global semantics fails to match the performance of the integrated module.
+This supports our hypothesis that accurate micro-expression detection benefits from the simultaneous extraction and adaptive fusion of localized edge deformations and overall facial context.